 The entire challenge of dual-authority flying is that the same flights need to produce different outputs depending on which authority is reviewing your logbook.
 You shouldn’t have to enter your flights twice or maintain parallel records, and you shouldn’t worry about losing entries somewhere along the way.

 Skyden is built around protecting your hours first.
 Every flight is automatically backed up so nothing gets lost across devices, smart autofill makes daily logging fast, and a single tier unlocks every feature from day one (no Basic vs Pro split).
-Night time is computed from actual solar positions along your route (here’s how that calculation works), so it’s accurate under both EASA and FAA definitions.
+Night time is computed from actual solar positions along your route (here’s how that calculation works), supporting EASA civil-twilight logging and FAA passenger-currency windows.

 When you need to export, Skyden generates compliant PDFs in 7 authority formats (EASA, FAA, TCCA, UK CAA, JCAB, GCAA, CASA) from the same underlying data.
 Each export applies the correct column structure, time categories, and formatting for that authority.
 Your PIC time follows each system’s rules.